neomutt/lsp-tree-sitter/README.md

 [![pypi/implementation](https://shields.io/pypi/implementation/tree-sitter-lsp)](https://pypi.org/project/tree-sitter-lsp/#files)
 [![pypi/pyversions](https://shields.io/pypi/pyversions/tree-sitter-lsp)](https://pypi.org/project/tree-sitter-lsp/#files)

-A core library to support many language servers:
+A core library to support language servers.

+I write many language servers and they share some same code so I extract the shared code to this library.

+I've had enough of writing many DSLs in my editor without any LSP support (completion, hover, ...).
+So I decide to sacrifice my time to do this work.
+Some [Chinese blogs](https://freed-wu.github.io/tag/lsp/) about how I write these language servers.

+## Language servers

+### Use tree-sitter and json schema

 - [termux-language-server](https://github.com/termux/termux-language-server/):
   for some specific bash scripts: